-But when you write, the audience is often beyond your control, so the words alone have to capture the picture you have in your head and transfer it accurately to the heads of your readers.
+But when you write, the audience is often beyond your control, so the words alone must capture the picture that you have in your head and transfer it accurately to the heads of your readers.

 When we speak, we can get away with a sentence like this one:

 If you want one last greasy burrito, you better visit Tito's Taco Palace today.
 They say that the restaurant closes for good tomorrow.

 Notice that they has no antecedent.
 No plural noun exists to give they its meaning.
 In a conversation, you can assume that your audience knows they means, perhaps, mutual friends who work at Tito's Taco Palace.
 But when you write, your audience can be anyone.
 And maybe that audience thinks they refers to space aliens, the kitchen appliances, or talking squirrels—all possible antecedents for they.

 For this reason, substitute a specific noun for an unclear they.
 This way, your audience understands what you meant when you composed the sentence.

 If you want one last greasy burrito, you better visit Tito's Taco Palace today.
 Our local newspaper says that the restaurant closes for good tomorrow.

 Use the pronounwith precision.

 Because speaking gives us very little time to edit before the audience gets the information, we often use an it that has no clear antecedent.
 We say things like the examples below:

 It said on the news today that a sinkhole swallowed a car on Primrose Avenue.